goaver/api-integration/docs/check-advanced.md

 - <b>supplementalDocumentTypes (optional)</b> - The supplemental document types required to be submitted with this check

-- <b>watchlistRecheckInterval (optional)</b> - This only applies if you are overriding the default check types, otherwise group settings will be used to set the recurring watchlist search interval.
+- <b>watchlistRecheckInterval (optional)</b> - This only applies if you are overriding the default check types and include Watchlist Search, otherwise group settings will be used to set the recurring watchlist search interval.
 Valid values are 7 (weekly) and 30 (monthly)

 #### Example Request
 <pre>